W-Floyd/furnace/INSTRUCTIONS.md

 **NAME** describes the output file name achieved.
 Formatted relative to the top folder of the resource pack.

 **CONFIG** describes what file is used to process the file.
 More on this later.
 Also formatted relative to the top folder of the resource pack.
+The use of the macro %stdconf% indicates the common folder for scripts which are included with smelt.
+Custom scripts usually go in './conf/'.

 **SIZE** describes what size to process the file with.
 Rarely used.
 If blank, uses pack size.
 Mainly included for pack logo.
 Any positive integer will work.